Rock Tech lowers Guben lithium converter costs

 The company is also reviewing its capital expenditure model and plans to release an updated financial model and profitability analysis in the coming weeks.

-The Guben Converter is designed to produce 24,000 tonnes of battery-grade lithium hydroxide annually, equivalent to around 30 GWh of battery capacity, or enough for roughly 500,000 electric vehicles per year.
+The Guben Converter, scheduled to come online in 2027, is designed to produce 24,000 tonnes of battery-grade lithium hydroxide annually, equivalent to around 30 GWh of battery capacity, or enough for roughly 500,000 electric vehicles per year.
 Earlier this year, Rock Tech Lithium announced that it was working with researchers from RWTH Aachen University to further increase the lithium yield in the conversion process in Guben.

 In recent months, Rock Tech has already received further grants from various public funding sources.
 The German-Canadian company is also one of the selected recipients of the EIT RawMaterials KAVA programme.
 The subsidy in this case amounts to €800,000.
 The grant is linked to a project (‘OLiVer’) at EIT RawMaterials to further develop the lithium conversion process and other innovations at the Guben site.
 Specifically, the German subsidiary Rock Tech Guben GmbH is working with international partners such as the National Technical University of Athens (NTUA), VITO (Belgium) and Admiris (Greece) to increase the efficiency of lithium extraction from spodumene and further develop the production of lithium hydroxide monohydrate (LHM).